mlrumble/mlrumble/content/author.md

 +++
-title = "Author"
 date = "2014-04-09"
-menu = "main"
-weight = "20"
 meta = "false"
+title = "Author"
+weight = 20
+[menu.main]
+weight = 20

 +++
 A not so known Machine Learning Engineer/ Data scientist.
 Will rather like to blog anonymously.